pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 - In this class version control will allow us to:
   - Submit our assignments easily
   - Keep our files backed up in the cloud (on github.com)
-  - Go back to a previous version of our work if we make a horrible mistake
   - Have our work be open source and publicly available
   - Track the progress of our projects step by step over time
+  - (With a little work) Go back to a previous version of our work if we make a horrible mistake
   - (Collaborate successfully with other in larger projects)

 ---